marctc/site/content/posts/prometheus-kubernetes-django.md

-+++
+---
-author = "Marc Tudurí"
+author: "Marc Tudurí"
+title: "Using Prometheus for monitoring Django applications in Kubernetes"
+date: 2018-10-08
+tags: ["prometheus","kubernetes", "monitoring"]
-title = "Using Prometheus for monitoring Django applications in Kubernetes" date = 2018-10-08T23:09:04+02:00 tags = ["prometheus","kubernetes", "monitoring"] description = "Using Prometheus for monitoring Django applications in Kubernetes"
+description: "Using Prometheus for monitoring Django applications in Kubernetes"
-+++
+---

 ### Django application deployment architecture